iarna/iarna-toml/README.md

 ## Why @iarna/toml

 * The only TOML 0.5.0 complaint parser for Node.js (as of this writing).
+  See [TOML-SPEC-SUPPORT](TOML-SPEC-SUPPORT.md) for a comparison of which TOML features are supported by the various Node.js TOML parsers.
 * BigInt support on Node 10!
 * 100% test coverage.
 * Faster parsing, even if you only use TOML 0.4.0, it's 25 times faster than `toml` and 3 times faster than `toml-j0.4`.